rlee287/TheoDORE_py3/README.md

 # TheoDORE_py3

+**NOTE: I am in no way affiliated with Felix Plasser, the original creator of TheoDORE.
+Please see the sourceforge link if you want to contact him.**

 Port of TheoDORE (http://theodore-qc.sourceforge.net/) to Python3

 Except for this README, all other documents were taken from the original repository on SourceForge.